-Seasonal Weight Restrictions are IMPOSED effective March 9, 2015 until further notice.
+Seasonal Weight Restrictions are SUSPENDED effective April 13, 2015 until further notice.

 Road damage caused by heavy vehicles during winter and spring thawing periods is a problem that affects all northern states.
 Unless a roadway has been designed and constructed for heavy vehicle loads year-roundand designated to be an ALL-SEASON ROAD, a significant loss of strength occurs during a seasonal thaw period.